itsnotethann/skript-minestom/README.md

 For those wanting to use Skript for other platforms, the `common` module has been modified, but left in a state where you should just be able to fork and use that as a base for your Skript implementation elsewhere!

+> [!IMPORTANT]
+> skript-minestom is in **Alpha** and is bound to have lots of changes and new features added over time.
+With this, it's important
+> to be cautious when choosing to use it for a production server.

+## Why Minestom?
+You can view the advantages and disadvantages Minestom has [here](https://github.com/skript-minestom/skript-minestom/wiki).

+Skript offers an unmatched development velocity for those who know it already.
+Combine that with the performance benefits Minestom offers due to its inherent lack of vanilla features, and we've found it's a recipe for success (depending on what kind of server you're trying to make).
+With that, it's still important to keep in mind the performance drawbacks that an interpreted language like Skript has during use.

+It's not for everyone, but it's up for you to decide if it fits your use-case and workflow desires.

 ## Requirements
 skript-minestom requires a Java 25 runtime environment in order for it to work properly.